 This article is part 5 of 9 from my LocalU presentation from March 2020.
 If you missed the event, the videos are available for purchase here.

-To help illustrate how much adding keywords to your business name in Google My Business impacts ranking, I’ll share a test we did last year.
-We experimented on a listing for a restaurant that did not have a salad bar.
+For as long as there have been local packs on Google, keywords in the business name have had a major impact on ranking.
+To help illustrate how much adding keywords to your business name in your Google Business Profile (formerly “Google My Business”) impacts ranking, I’ll share a test we did last year.
+We experimented with a listing for a restaurant that did not have a salad bar.
 They didn’t even have a website and there was literally no mention of their brand anywhere else online.

 Adding descriptors to your business name in Google My Business is against the guidelines and can lead to the listing getting suspended.
-In Google’s guidelines they state: “Including unnecessary information in your business name is not permitted, and could result in your listing being suspended“.
+Google’s guidelines state: “Including unnecessary information in your business name is not permitted, and could result in your listing being suspended“.

-If you have a business that is outranking you and they are adding keywords to their business name, it can be extremely difficult to compete with due to the amount of weight Google puts on this in their local algorithm that fuels the 3-pack.
+If you have a business that is outranking you and they are adding keywords to their business name, it can be extremely difficult to compete with them due to the amount of weight Google puts on this in their local algorithm that fuels the 3-pack.

 - For a drug rehab business, they ranked in position 1 for the term they were adding to their business name.
 Once Google removed the keywords, they dropped to position 7 two days later.

 - For a different drug rehab business, they were in position 4 for the term they had in their business name.
 Once Google fixed the business name, they dropped to position 5 three days later.